bradyhouse/house/fiddles/aws/apps/apps-elastic-transcoder-101.md

 1. What is Elastic Transcoder?
 2. What is the Elastic Transcoder pricing model based on?
+3. What is benefit of using Elastic Transcoder?

 ### Answers

-1. Media Transcoder in the cloud?
+1. Media Transcoder in the cloud.
+Convert media files from their original source format in to different formats that will play on smartphones, tablets, PC's etc
-2. Minutes transcoded
+2. Minutes and resolution transcoded
+3. Provides transcoding presets for popular output formats, which means that you don't need to guess about which settings work best on particular devices

 ##